This post may contain affiliate links. Please read our disclosure policy.

 How to make Italian Christmas Cookies

 1. COOKIE DOUGH.
-Whisk together eggs, oil, sugar, and extract in a mixing bowl.
-Stir in flour, baking powder, and salt.
+Whisk 2 eggs, 6 tablespoons oil, ยฝ cup granulated sugar, and 1 teaspoon almond extract in a mixing bowl.
+Stir in 2 cups flour, 2 teaspoons baking powder, and a pinch of salt.

 2. CHILL.
 Roll dough by tablespoonfuls into balls.
 Chill balls of dough for at least an hour, or freeze for 15-20 minutes.

-3. SCOOP.
-Use a cookie scoop, to scoop out dough, roll into balls and place on cookie sheets lined with parchment paper.
+3. BAKE.
+Use a cookie scoop to scoop out dough, roll into balls and place on parchment-lined baking sheet.

-4. BAKE.
-Bake at 350° for about 9 minutes, or till the tops are set.
+• Bake at 350ยฐF for about 8-10 minutes, or till the tops are set.
 Bottoms will be lightly browned, but tops should still be white.
-Remove cookies to cooling racks and cool completely.
+Remove cookies to wire rack and cool completely.

-5. GLAZE.
-Combine all ingredients in a small bowl and whisk till smooth, adding enough warm cream to get a thin but creamy consistency.
+4. GLAZE.
+Combine 2 cups powdered sugar, 1 teaspoon almond extract, a pinch of salt, and 3-4 tablespoons heavy cream in a small bowl and whisk till smooth, adding enough warm cream to get a thin but creamy consistency.

 Italian Christmas cookies topped with glaze and festive sprinkles.